(Last Updated On: June 30, 2023)

 We found the area to start the hike to the location not really knowing how long it would take.
-We starting trekking and about 3 hours later we finally made it!
-We did not expect it to take that long, but we continued going nonetheless.
+3 hours into our trekking, we finally made it!
+We did not expect it to take that long, but we continued going, nonetheless.

 After we stayed and photographed as much as we could we decided to trek back to our car.
 This proved to be a difficult situation as now it was pitch dark outside and we did not come prepared.
-We had one little tiny headlamp to share to find our way back in the dark.
+We had one little, tiny headlamp to share to find our way back in the dark.
 The trail consisted of a high cliff right along the edge of the ocean.
 We managed to make our way back 3 more hours in the dark.
-We were very thankful we made it without any issues!
+Without any issues, we were very thankful we made it back!